romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ])
 ```

-## create related records from update
+## create in update

-Create related records when updating:
+Create related records when doing update:

 For `belongsTo`, `hasOne`, `hasMany` it is available when updating one record, there must be `find`, or `findBy`, or `take` before update.